-Here are some hits and tips and guidance for purchasing for this technology that seems to be taking schools by storm at the moment.
+Here are some hits and tips and guidance for purchasing for this popular application that has a host of applications in the classroom.

 What you need & Purchasing